 UC Business and Finance Bulletin IS-3 is the University of California’s systemwide information security policy.
 A major update to IS-3 was finalized in September 2018 and the new IS-3 changes the way information security risk is handled within the university.
-For more information visit our IS-3 Informational Page.
+For more information visit our IS-3 Implementation Project page

-- Data Classification Standard provides the foundation for establishing security requirements for each classification of data.
+- Data Classification Standard - This Standard provides the foundation for establishing security requirements for each classification of data.

-- Minimum Security Standards for Electronic Information defines baseline data protection profiles for UC Berkeley campus data.
-The MSSEI "Quick Fix" presents an administrative update, per UC BFB IS-3, along with UC Protection Levels added next to UCB Protection Levels
+- Minimum Security Standards for Electronic Information - These standards define the baseline data protection profiles for UC Berkeley campus data.

-- Minimum Security Standards for Networked Devices Draft defines requirements that all devices connected to the UC Berkeley network comply with.
-See our article highlighting the changes in the Draft.
+- Minimum Security Standards for Networked Devices - These standards define the requirements that all devices connected to the UC Berkeley network need to comply with.

-- The Roles and Responsibilities Policy outlines information security-related roles and responsibilities.
+- Roles and Responsibilities Policy Home Page - This page outlines the Policy on information security-related roles and responsibilities.